Updated: 4 hours ago

 If we view the books of Luke and Acts from this perspective then we will arrive at only one conclusion:

 Luke was totally a Jewish person who was a follower of The Way and he was writing to a purely Jewish High Priest of Israel.
 This would make the books of Luke and Acts purely Jewish in nature and not gentile orientated.
 This changes EVERYTHING.
 The whole scope of both books are Jewish in nature: Jewish culture, Jewish customs and filled with the commands and statues of the Torah of Yahweh.
 In Acts we read about the inclusion of the gentiles into the sect of The Way.
 They were grafted “into” the natural olive tree (which was Israel).
 The apostle Paul explains this in Romans quite well.
 Note that they are grafted “into” the natural tree and not the other way around, and yet the modern church tries to take everything Jewish out of the equation.
 Paul explains that it is the “natural root” that gives the tree its life.
-In addition, we find all throughout the book of Acts that the early disciples were keeping all of the Festivals of Yahweh, as well as meeting in synagogues (Jew and gentile).
+In addition, we find all throughout the book of Acts that the early disciples were keeping all of the Appointed Times of Yahweh, as well as meeting in synagogues (Jew and gentile).
 In addition, the early disciples were still going up to the temple every day.

 It is very important for every believer to study ancient Jewish records and history.
 The Bible cannot be understood accurately if this information is excluded.